 We have been here for about 4 years and we have begun to regenerate the place, but we also do a lot of politics around us and beyond.
 Potere al Popolo! is one of our main commitments.
 We identify as communists, even “orthodox” with respect to the importance we attach to the study and knowledge of the classics of Marxism.
 Yet, in this historical phase we think that the necessary kind of practical-political approach is to get the communists back in touch with the working class.

-Making social inquiries, interpreting needs, spreading class and human rights awareness, and demonstrating that we are capable of organizing and giving solutions: this is important not only to tackle certain issues, but also to intervene in people’s lives while improving their living conditions.
-We investigated, trying to understand what the neighborhood needed; then we tried to organize an immediate response, showing that we are not patronizing and that we are here to do what is needed together with the residents; then we used social activity to politicize by establishing contact and creating relationships.
+Making social inquiries, interpreting needs, spreading class and human rights awareness, and demonstrating that we are capable of organising and giving solutions: this is important not only to tackle certain issues, but also to intervene in people’s lives while improving their living conditions.
+We investigated, trying to understand what the neighbourhood needed; then we tried to organise an immediate response, showing that we are not patronising and that we are here to do what is needed together with the residents; then we used social activity to politicise by establishing contact and creating relationships.
 And last but not least, we keep those relationships alive by keeping people updated.